What Is a Futures Contract?

 How Futures Contracts Affect the Economy

 Companies use futures contracts to lock in a guaranteed price for raw materials such as oil.
 Farmers use them to lock in a sales price for their livestock or grain.
-Futures contracts guarantee they can buy or sell the good at a fixed price.
-They plan to transfer possession of the goods under contract.
+Futures contracts guarantee they can buy or sell the goods at a fixed price.
+They plan to transfer possession of the goods under the contract.
 The agreement also allows them to know the revenue or costs involved.
 For them, the contracts reduce a significant amount of risk.

 Hedge funds use futures contracts to gain more leverage in the commodities market.
 They have no intention of transferring any commodity.
 Instead, they plan to buy an offsetting contract at a price that will make them money.
 In a way, they are betting on the future price of that commodity.
 Price assessment and price forecasts for raw materials are how commodities futures affect the economy.
 Traders and analysts determine these values.

 CME Group.
 "Definition of a Futures Contract."
 Accessed June 4, 2020.

 United States Commodity Futures Trading Commission.
 "History of the CFTC."
 Accessed June.
 4, 2020.